EGA-archive/LocalEGA/deployments/docker/README.md

 First [create the EGA docker images](images) beforehand, with `make -C images`.

-This command will also create a docker network `central_fake` used by CEGA, network that is external to localEGA-fin and localEGA-swe.
+This command will also create a docker network `cega` used by CEGA, network that is external to localEGA-fin and localEGA-swe.

 You can then [generate the private data](bootstrap), with either: